Mirco-Nani/TobiiWeb/README.md

 ### Things to know about Gaze Coordinates:
- * Gaze coorinates come in pairs of floating point numbers (x,y) and their unit of measure is *pixel* (yes, the precision is sub-pixel since they are floating point)
+ * Gaze coordinates come in pairs of floating point numbers (x,y) and their unit of measure is *pixel* (yes, the precision is sub-pixel since they are floating point)
  * Gaze coordinates are always relative to the top-left corner of the most inner window containing the webpage, regardless the position of the browserweb in your screen.
  * A webpage will receive gaze coordinates only if they fall in its window, even if two webpages are visually overlapped on the screen.